 DCPS has also established a number of important initiatives to support LGBTQ youth, including the LGBTQ School Liaison program, which recruits school staff and places them in advocacy roles for LGBTQ youth attending DCPS.
 According to LGBTQ school liaisons are trained in policy, health awareness, resources, and District events.
+According to LGBTQ school-based events.
+In Indianate LGBTQ school-based events.
 They distribute educational information, engage families of students, and coordinate LGBTQ school-based events.
-In Interpretate the provide a plan to create an inclusive school community for LGBTQIA+ students and staff.
+Further, in 2011, DCPS submitted a plan to create an inclusive school community for LGBTQIA+ students and staff.
 Critically, this plan acknowledges heightened behavioral health risk within the LGBTQIA+ population and calls for DCPS to partner with DBH to provide Question, Persuade, Refer (QPR) suicide prevention trainings and a workshop offered by the Trevor Project focusing on LGBTQIA+ youth suicide prevention for school staff.
 It also calls for DCPS to provide a workshop to school social workers informing them of community resources for LGBTQIA+ youth and training on its LGBTQ anti-bullying and anti-discrimination policies to all school administration and staff.
 Also important, it presses DCPS to offer skill-building resources for parents to foster family acceptance, which is critical to youth behavioral health.